-Please attribute the following to Bob Quinn, AT&T Senior Vice President of Federal Regulatory and Chief Privacy Officer:
+Please attribute the following statement to Jim Cicconi, AT&T Senior Executive Vice President, External and Legislative Affairs: